 Your initial visit will be approximately 1 hour long and will include both assessment and treatment.
-Follow-up sessions may be 30, 45, or 60 minutes long depending on your specific needs and the recommendations of your therapist.
+Follow-up sessions may be 30, 45, or 60 minutes long depending on your specific needs and the recommendations of your Physiotherapist.

 8. How many visits will I need overall?

 This is highly variable as different people respond to treatments at different rates.
-At your first visit, your therapist will provide a rough estimate of your treatment duration and frequency, which will likely be modified as you go along.
+At your first visit, your Physiotherapist will provide a rough estimate of your treatment duration and frequency, which will likely be modified as you go along.

-9. Who can benefit from physiotherapy?
+9. Who can benefit from Physiotherapy?

-Anyone of any age and gender may benefit from physiotherapy – especially those looking to recover from an injury and/or begin a new exercise regime and prevent injury onset.
+Anyone of any age and gender may benefit from Physiotherapy – especially those looking to recover from an injury and/or begin a new exercise regime and prevent injury onset.